DSAISummerCamp/dscamp_public/Project Object Recognition/README.md

 # Project: Object Recognition by Neural Network models

+## How to train your Neural Network:

+1. Read about weight initialization in "pt1_Weight_Initialization.ipynb".
+2. Read about neural network optimizers in "pt2_Optimizers.ipynb".
+3. See the neural network in action in "pt3_Neural_Network_Example_CIFAR-10.ipynb"

 ## Learning Step
 1.Go over the "Team project for NN.pptx" (45 mins)